Deep Nets: What have they ever done for Vision?: The Initial Successes, With Some Caveats

-Firstly, Deep Nets are designed for specific visual tasks.
-Most Deep Nets are designed for single tasks and a Deep Net designed for one task will not be well-suited for another.
+Firstly, like almost all machine learning algorithms Deep Nets are designed for specific visual tasks.
+Most are designed for single tasks and a Deep Net designed for one task will not be well-suited for another.
 For example, a Deep Net designed for object classification on ImageNet cannot perform human parsing (i.e. the detection of human joints) on the Leeds Sports Dataset (LSD).
-There are, however, some exceptions and ``transfer learning'' sometimes makes it possible to adapt Deep Nets trained on one task to a closely related task provided annotated data is available for that task (see Section~\ref{sec:transfer}).
+There are, however, some exceptions and \emph{transfer learning} sometimes makes it possible to adapt Deep Nets trained on one task to a closely related task provided annotated data is available for that task (see Section~\ref{sec:transfer}).
 Intuitively this happens because the features learned by the Deep Net captures image structures that are useful for both tasks.
-In addition, researchers have recently developed Deep Nets, e.g., UberNet \citep{DBLP:conf/cvpr/Kokkinos17}, which can perform up to four tasks with the same network.
-But, in general, there is a growing zoo of different Deep Net architectures designed for specific tasks which include cascades of networks and supervision at several different levels of the network.
+In addition, researchers have recently developed Deep Nets which can perform multiple tasks.
+UberNet~\citep{DBLP:conf/cvpr/Kokkinos17} is an example which also gives an introduction to the literature.
+But, in general, there has been a growing zoo of different Deep Net architectures designed for specific tasks which include cascades of networks and supervision at several different levels of the network although the recent introduction of Neural Architecture Search, see Section~\ref{sec:nas}, offers the promise of a more principled way of exploring this zoo and perhaps even discovering universal Deep Net features.